 Guidelines for Personal Cleanliness and Orderliness

-You are expected to practice proper personal hygiene by taking a bath daily, brushing your teeth regularly, wear clean clothing and socks every morning, keeping your hair combed and cut (hair length needs to be above the collar),) and either clean shaven or beard trimmed (do not start growing a beard while in Miracle Lake).
+You are expected to practice proper personal hygiene by taking a bath daily, brushing your teeth regularly, wear clean clothing and socks every morning, keeping your hair combed and cut (hair length needs to be above the collar) and either clean shaven or beard trimmed (do not start growing a beard while in Miracle Lake).
+No piercings of any kind are permitted.
 If you need toilet articles or clothing, you are expected to let staff know.

-If you are sick and unable to come to class or work, those days will be added on to the end of your eight-week program before you receive your certificate of completion.
+If you are sick and unable to come to class or work, those days will be added on to the end of your program before you receive your certificate of completion.

 PRIVACY – Each man’s room is his home at Miracle Lake.
 Respect his right to privacy.
 Do not take any articles out of anyone’s room without their consent.
-Do not “hang out” in anyone else’s room.
+Do not “hang out” in anyone’s room.

-Your mail will be handed out to you at 5:30 p.m… DO NOT come into the office to get it or ask about it.
+Your mail will be handed out to you once per day M-F. DO NOT come into the office to get it or ask about it.
 Your family should supply stamps and envelopes.
-Outgoing mail should be deposited in the box outside of Chapel before 8:15 a.m… Your mail will be checked by Staff prior to receiving it.
+Outgoing mail should be deposited in the box outside of Chapel before 8:15 a.m.
+Your mail will be checked by Staff prior to receiving it.

 Guidelines Regarding Student Movement

-- You are not to leave the Miracle Lake grounds without permission or supervision.
-There will be no trips to town or weekends off while you are in the eight-week period of training.
+You are not to leave the Miracle Lake grounds without permission or supervision.
+There will be no trips to town or weekends off while you are in the 10-week program.
 If you leave the property without permission, it will result in an immediate dismissal.

 Guidelines Against Things That Are a Detriment to Your Program

 The use of tobacco is not permitted by staff or students at Miracle Lake.
 Substance abuse is one of the primary areas that we deal with at Miracle Lake.
-I1984 U.S. surgeon General C. Everett Koop wrote that nicotine had an addictiveness similar to that of heroin or cocaine.
+1984 U.S. Surgeon General C. Everett Koop wrote that nicotine had an addictiveness similar to that of heroin or cocaine.
 Nicotine has very powerful effects on arteries throughout the body.
-Nicotine is a stimulate and It raises blood pressure, and is a vasoconstrictor, making it harder for the heart to pump through the constricted arteries.
+Nicotine is a stimulate, and it raises blood pressure, and is a vasoconstriction, making it harder for the heart to pump through the constricted arteries.
 It causes the body to release its stores of fat and cholesterol into the blood.
 Statistics show that eighty-five percent of those who remain in bondage to tobacco will go back to drugs and alcohol.

-19 possession or uses of any unapproved prescription drugs, illegal drugs or alcohol are grounds for immediate dismissal.
+Possession or use of any unapproved prescription drugs, illegal drugs or alcohol are grounds for immediate dismissal.

-No audio or visual electronic devises (radios, CD players, televisions) are permitted.
+No audio or visual electronic devices (radios, CD players, televisions) are permitted.